-Must-Have Equipment to Set Up a Photo Studio
+Must-Have Equipment to Set Up a Photo Studio (2024)

 From the location to the studio design, there are many ways to go about opening a photo studio.
 However, choosing the right photography studio equipment is non-negotiable.
 With so many options out there, it can be overwhelming to know which gear to buy first.
-With that in mind, here are the ten must-have accessories to help set up a photo studio.
+With that in mind, here are the 11 must-have accessories to help set up a photo studio.

-And did you know that your photo studio can earn you passive income?
+Did you know that your photo studio can earn you passive income?
 It’s true!
 Once your photo studio is up and running, you can list it on Peerspace to start earning money from your space.
-Start hosting for free and help your local shutterbugs create, thrive, and follow their artistic passions.

 From clamping a sheet of foam core to a light stand to eliminate wrinkles on a model to hold up a background for the perfect shot, clamps are essential.
 You can find versatile pony clamps for one to two dollars at local home improvement stores.
 If all else fails, a bucket full of old-fashioned wooden clothespins will do the trick.